SFU-Archives/atom-guidelines-processing-resources/archival-description/restrictions-on-access.md

 ## Template text / examples

-`The records of DEPARTMENT_NAME are university records subject to British Columbia's Freedom of Information and Protection of Privacy Act (FIPPA), and access restrictions may apply to records containing personal information or confidential information (e.g. legal advice).
+`Records are subject to British Columbia's Freedom of Information and Protection of Privacy Act (FIPPA).
+Access restrictions may apply to records containing personal information or confidential information (e.g. legal advice).
 Files marked "pending review" must be reviewed by an archivist prior to release.
 See the file lists and consult the reference archivist for more information.`

 `Series with known restrictions include XXX.`